 An investigation by the employer to find out what is really going on with the employees.
 The daily work, working atmosphere, working conditions, development opportunities, work pressure and appreciation (remuneration) for the employees, management and the organisation.

 All people who are interested in or willing to move to another country for a job.

 The amount that the employee receives when the gross salary when taxes and social security contributions are paid.

 A type of agreement in which services are only paid for when a suitable solution is found.
 This is mainly applied in recruitment for the successful placement of a candidate with an employer.

 The process of integrating new employees within the organization.
 During this process they are familiarized with their team, the services and/or products, the culture of the organization and their function.
 Work out a structured onboarding process yourself with our free checklist!

 Paid leave that you receive when you provide palliative care (medical, social, psychological, administrative) to an incurably ill person who is in the terminal phase.

 A type of leave in which employees can remain absent in order to exercise a political mandate.
 Only applicable in the private sector.

 A document that contains all the technical and functional requirements that a desired system must meet.
 This is part of the purchasing process: it is intended to clearly formulate your needs to potential software providers and vendors.

 A method of finding candidates in which potential employees are introduced by current or former employees or relations from their own network.

 Proactively searching for and identifying suitable candidates for current and future vacancies.
 The purpose of sourcing is to gather relevant information from suitable candidates.

-One of the most common ways within organisations to make use of (HR) software.
-A SaaS solution offers software in the cloud, for which the organization pays in the form of a subscription for a certain period of time and a limited number of users.
+One of the most common ways in which organisations use (HR) software.
+A SaaS solution offers software in the cloud, whereby the organisation pays in the form of a subscription for a certain period of time and a limited number of users.